charliecwsu/100DaysofCode-Challenge/log.md

 **Today's Progress**:
 * Medium blog + Medium Introduction Draft
 * Start codecademy Introduction to HTML: HTML Elements
-* Start freecodecamp: Responsive Web Design project – Submitted a <h1> header for the CatPhotoApp
+* Start freecodecamp: Responsive Web Design project – Submitted a header for the CatPhotoApp (5 minutes..)

 **Thoughts:**
 * I'll be out of town for four days, so I started to feel discouraged for beginning a challenge and not following through.
 I became more motivated once I decided to properly prep for this challenge by creating this Github repo.
 Enjoy the process.